weiyudaixing/obsidian-tasks/docs/Getting Started/Statuses/Example Statuses.md

 Suppose you have some statuses which are purely for display purposes: they will definitely never be used for actionable tasks, and if you click on one by mistake, you do not want it to toggle or get a Done date.

-There is a nice property that statuses with the same Status Symbol and Next Status Symbol - and a type other than `DONE` - do nothing when they are toggled.
+There is a nice property that statuses with the same Status Symbol and Next Status Symbol - and a stage other than `DONE` - do nothing when they are toggled.

 Here are some statuses from the ITS Theme where this behaviour might be useful.